Superstate Quantum Mechanics: A time-dependent Schr o dinger-like equation for the dynamics of a unitary operator

 Even without exact knowledge of the dynamic equation, we can proceed with constructing the computational model.
 In traditional quantum computation, researchers typically represent a quantum circuit as a sequence of unitary transformations (\ref{unitaryPsiEvolution}) rather than analyzing the corresponding dynamics (\ref{Uquantum}) governed by a given Hamiltonian.
 For example, a simple quantum circuit transforming the initially prepared state $\Ket{\psi^{(0)}}$ can take a form like this\footnote{ This is a just an example, the circuit is not intended to be functional.}

 Here, the $0\dots 4$ ``terminals'' of $\Ket{\psi^{(0)}}$ can take different forms.
 The most common approach is to consider them as qubits, with the state itself regarded as a direct (tensor) product of these qubits.
 In (\ref{qcExample}), the state is a product of $m=5$ qubits.
-One can vectorize this state to convert a state of tensor product of $m$ qubits to a vector of $2^m$ complex coefficients.\footnote{ Note that in \cite{belov2024partiallyPRE,belov2024quantumPRE}, we represented $\Ket{\psi}$ and $\mathcal{U}$ in vectorized form to simplify the integration of our numerical algorithm with numerical libraries\cite{anderson1999lapack}. } Quantum computation is a unitary transformation of a prepared state $\Ket{\psi^{(0)}}$ using a quantum circuit.
+One can vectorize this state to convert a state of tensor product of $m$ qubits to a vector of $2^m$ complex coefficients.\footnote{ Note that in \cite{belov2024partiallyPRE,belov2024quantumPRE}, we represented $\Ket{\psi}$ and $\mathcal{U}$ in vectorized form to simplify the integration of our numerical algorithm with numerical libraries\cite{anderson1999lapack}. } This exponential dependence imposes a natural limit on the size of a quantum system that can be modeled on a classical computer.
+Assuming that the state of a single qubit is stored using 8 bytes of classical memory, an $m=30$ qubit system requires $8\cdot 2^{30}$ bytes, i.e., $8,\mathrm{GiB}$ of memory.
+A quantum system with $m=30$ qubits therefore represents a natural upper limit for practical consideration on a classical computer.

+Quantum computation is a unitary transformation of a prepared state $\Ket{\psi^{(0)}}$ using a quantum circuit.
 A number of unitary transformations proceed from left to right, and the circuit is represented as a 1D plot of sequential unitary transformations.
 The combined unitary operator $\mathcal{U}$ corresponding to the entire quantum circuit is related to the quantum system Hamiltonian as shown in (\ref{logUCalc}).
 The practical difficulties lie in the creation of both the quantum system and the initial prepared state required to calculate the result of the unitary transformation.
 If, instead of general computation, we limit our goal to determining the Hamiltonian ground state, the problem becomes easier to approach.
 Techniques such as variational quantum algorithms\cite{cerezo2021variational} and adiabatic quantum computation\cite{albash2018adiabatic,aharonov2008adiabatic} can then be applied.

 For higher-order dynamics, where the state is described not by a unit vector but by a unitary operator $\mathcal{U}$, consider the transformations that preserve the unitarity of $\mathcal{U}$ (partial unitarity if $D<n$).
 The transformation of a unitary operator $\mathcal{U}$ that preserves the constraints (\ref{unitarityCond}) is